 A knock to the head can happen at any time without warning.
 An estimated 1.5 million traumatic brain injuries (TBIs) occur each year in the United States, per the Centers for Disease Control and Prevention (CDC).
 Often going undetected initially, a serious TBI does not always mean the skin or skull was broken.
 However, the CDC reported 64,000+ lives lost in 2020 in the United States to TBIs.

 If you or a loved one were injured or killed due to a traumatic brain injury, our team might be able to help you pursue compensation.
 Get in touch with a Dallas brain injury lawyer from Loncar Lyon Jenkins who can begin working on your case while you recover.
 You can contact our law firm at (800) 777-7777 to discuss your claim during a free consultation.

 Symptoms of a Traumatic Brain Injury

 Diagnosing or judging the severity of a head injury is tricky.
-Everyone takes a hit to the head sooner or later in life.
+Everyone takes a hit to the head sooner or later in life, whether its in a Dallas car accident, construction accident or a slip and fall.
 The skull is one of the strongest bones in the human body and can endure tremendous pressure.
 But the hardness of the skull can work against the soft brain it encases, causing bruising or internal bleeding if an impact occurs.

 There are different strategies to diagnose the severity of a traumatic brain injury.
 However, if the injury is serious, especially if any loss of consciousness occurs, it is best left to medical professionals, who employ various diagnostic tools such as CT scans or X-rays.

 Per the CDC, early warning signs of a serious TBI can include: